 While there is no specific dog food that's best for all dogs, there definitely is a way to manufacture dog food in a healthy, humane way.
 Studies have shown that human grade ingredients in pet food are much better for canines, and so is holistic approach to making dog food using USDA certified organic ingredients.

-So is there a dog food brand that’s 100% organic with FDA approved human grade ingredients?
-We’ve scoured the pet food market and taken a look at almost all commercial diets available for dogs to see if there is a healthy dog food brand that hits all the marks.
-Check out our extensive analysis and see what the best dog food brand today is.
+So is there a dog food brand that's 100% organic with FDA approved human grade ingredients?
+We've scoured the pet food market and taken a look at almost all commercial diets available for dogs to see if there is a healthy dog food brand that hits all the marks.
+See the analysis on what the best dog food brand today is.

 Today I want to talk about those necessary nutrients and what you can do to ensure that your pet is getting the balanced diet that his body requires.
 There are numerous health problems that stem from a poor diet, so it's imperative that you make your dog's diet a priority.
 Taking the time to select the right food for your pooch could mean the difference between a long and healthy life or a life full of health issues and ailments for your dog.